dl5dla/FT-817-TouchDisplay/README.md

 (4) I found that using the 2m antenna stick directly on the phone leads to reboots on 2m band when transmitting.
 This is not a software issue, but one has to take care to e.g block hf on the connections between TRX and ESP32.<br>
 (5) I did not really test the S-meter presentation.
 May be it's not following the real signal values quickly enough.
 In any case the shown values are not precise.
 I used an example out of the original TFT_eSPI library and changed it to present the S-meter scale - should be replaced with a better one.<br><br>

-<b>Operation</b><br>
-Do to the polling of the settings as described before, touching the soft keys cannot not lead to immediate reactions if the application is just busy to process a request to the TRX and to wait for the reply.
-So it is needed to press the keys longer until the keys shortly are highlighted.

-<br><br>

 <b>Pin assignment</b><br>
 ![Screenshot](pins.png)
 <br><br>